Signing with Seahawks ‘a dream come true’ for former Marysville Pilchuck standout Jake Luton

 Jackson was a fifth-round pick of Dallas in 2019 out of Miami.

 He did not appear in a game with Dallas but did play in one game with the Lions in 2019 and another with New England last season.
-He was waived by the Patriots earlier this week.
+He was waived by the Patriots this week.

 Jackson is listed at 6-1, 190 pounds and ran a 4.45 40 at the 2019 NFL combine.